grab/cocoapods-binary-cache/docs/configure_cocoapods_binary_cache.md

 - `disable_dsym` (default: `false`): Disable dSYM generation when prebuilding frameworks.

+- `still_download_sources` (default: `false`, can be a boolean or an array): By default, we don't download sources of prebuilt pods during CocoaPods installation.
+However, some pods still need some auxiliary files such as `FirebaseCrashlytics`.
+This option allows keeping the behavior of downloading sources of prebuilt pods.

 - `save_cache_validation_to` (default: `nil`): The path to save cache validation (missed/hit).
 Do nothing if not specified

 - `validate_prebuilt_settings` (default: `nil`): Validate build settings of the prebuilt frameworks.
 A framework that has incompatible build settings will be treated as a cache miss.
 If this option is not specified, only versions of the prebuilt pods are used to check for cache hit/miss.
 Below is a sample build settings validation: